The Geese & the Ghost

-The Geese & the Ghost is the first studio album by English musician and songwriter Anthony Phillips, released in March 1977 on Hit & Run Music in the United Kingdom and Passport Records in the United States.
-It was originally intended to be an album by Phillips and his former Genesis bandmate Mike Rutherford, but Rutherford's difficulty in devoting time to the project ended the idea.
-The album reached number 191 on the Billboard 200.
+The Geese & the Ghost is the debut studio album by English musician, guitarist, and songwriter Anthony Phillips, released in March 1977 on Hit & Run Music in the UK and Passport Records in the US.
+Recorded intermittently between 1974 and 1976 following Phillips's departure from Genesis, the album blends pastoral progressive rock and British acoustic folk with lyrical themes and titles conjuring romantic, historical English imagery.

+The album's origins trace back to 1969 when Phillips began co-writing material with his Charterhouse School classmate and Genesis bandmate Mike Rutherford.
+Phillips temporarily paused the material to study classical orchestration at the Guildhall School of Music and Drama.
+Writing resumed in 1973 as an intended collaboration album between Phillips and Rutherford, but Genesis's escalating success restricted Rutherford's time, prompting the project to transition into Phillips's solo debut.
+Recording took place at his Surrey home and Tom Newman's barge studio in Little Venice, featuring extensive appearances by Rutherford, flute by John Hackett, and lead vocals by Phil Collins on "Which Way the Wind Blows" and "God if I Saw Her Now".

+After several major labels deemed the album unmarketable amidst the punk rock movement in the UK, it was released independently and peaked at No. 191 in the US while failing to chart in the UK.
+Despite its initial commercial failure, The Geese & the Ghost has achieved significant retrospective critical acclaim and its enduring cult status has seen it preserved through multiple expansive re-releases, culminating in a 3-disc Definitive Edition box set with 5.1 surround sound mixes and bonus material in 2015.

 Background and writing

 In July 1970, Phillips left Genesis after three years citing illness with glandular fever and worsening stage fright.
 He began to write new material at a considerable pace, completing the arrangements to "Which Way the Wind Blows", "God if I Saw Her Now", and "Henry: Portraits from Tudor Times" on the 12-string guitar within ten days of leaving the group.
 He put demos of these songs to tape at the studio set up in his parents' home between late July and early August 1970, receiving assistance from friends Harry Williamson and former Genesis roadie David Rootes.
 Having put down these early ideas Phillips began to take a greater interest in classical music.
 At one point, he listened to a piece by Jean Sibelius and had "one of those strange revelations" and realised he was "terribly limited" and "narrow" as a musician, and declared to himself that his guitar playing lacked enough technique.
 Phillips tackled this by halting development on his songs and taking lessons in piano and classical guitar, and studied orchestration and harmony over the course of the following four years at the Guildhall School of Music and Drama in London.
 He also gave music lessons to pupils at two schools in Surrey, and later called it his "student period".